Ninety Six in Greenwood County, South Carolina — The American South (South Atlantic)

 Erected 1971 by South Carolina Baptist Historical Society.
 (Marker Number 24-10.)

 Location.
 34° 8.576′ N, 82° 4.584′ W. Marker is in Ninety Six, South Carolina, in Greenwood County.
-Marker is on East Scotch Cross Road (County Route 131) 0.1 miles north of Pembroke Road, on the right when traveling south.
+It is on East Scotch Cross Road (County Route 131) 0.1 miles north of Pembroke Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Ninety Six SC 29666, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Ninety Six National Historic Site / Greenwood County (approx. 3 miles away); The Lost Town of Cambridge (approx. 3 miles away); Ninety Six National Historic Site (approx. 3 miles away); First Blood Shed for Liberty (approx. 3 miles away); Logan Log House (approx. 3 miles away); a different marker also named Logan Log House (approx. 3 miles away); The Stockade Fort (approx. 3 miles away); Why Is It Called Ninety Six? (approx. 3.1 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Ninety Six National Historic Site / Greenwood County (approx. 3 miles away); The Lost Town of Cambridge (approx. 3 miles away); Ninety Six National Historic Site (approx. 3 miles away); First Blood Shed for Liberty (approx. 3 miles away); Logan Log House (approx. 3 miles away); a different marker also named Logan Log House (approx. 3 miles away); The Stockade Fort (approx. 3 miles away); Why Is It Called Ninety Six? (approx. 3.1 miles away).
 Touch for a list and map of all markers in Ninety Six.

 Credits.
-This page was last revised on December 13, 2019.
+This page was last revised on February 8, 2026.
 It was originally submitted on September 10, 2008, by Brian Scott of Anderson, South Carolina.
-This page has been viewed 1,276 times since then and 28 times this year.
+This page has been viewed 1,699 times since then and 50 times this year.
 Photo 1. submitted on September 10, 2008, by Brian Scott of Anderson, South Carolina. • Kevin W. was the editor who published this page.